How do you transition from beginner to intermediate yoga?

 • Practice confidence: Feeling comfortable in beginner classes and having established a personal routine outside formal instruction

-Essential first intermediate poses include:
+Essential first intermediate yoga poses to add to your practice include:

 • Crow pose (Bakasana): Develops arm and core strength while teaching weight distribution and balance—start by squatting with hands planted firmly, then gradually shift weight forward until toes lift